naokazuterada/MarkdownTOC/README.md

 <!-- /MarkdownTOC -->

-## Quick-start
+## Quick Start

-1. Open your [Markdown][markdowns] file
+1. Open your [Markdown][markdown] file
-2. Place cursor to position where you want to insert the TOC
+2. Place the cursor at the position where you want to insert the TOC
 3. Press `<ctrl>` + `<shift>` + `p`
-4. TOC is inserted in document
+4. And the TOC is inserted in the document
 5. Save the document and you are done

 ## Features

+The MarkdownTOC plugin is rich on features and customization, useful for both work on a single Markdown document or if you have several Markdown documents which require special TOC generation.

-- Insertion of TOC based on headings in document
+- Insertion of TOC based on headings in Markdown document
 - Automatic refresh of TOC when Markdown document is saved
-- Auto link when heading has anchor defined
 - Auto linking for _clickable_ TOC
 - Control of depth listed in TOC
-- Ordered or unordered style for elements
+- Ordered or unordered style for TOC elements
+- Auto link when heading has anchor defined
 - Indentation prefix

 ### Insertion of TOC based on headings in document

-When you have completed [installation](#installation) of the plugin, you can insert an automatically generated TOC based on you Markdown headings.
-See the [Usage](#usage) for details on how to get started.
+When you have completed the [installation](#installation) of the plugin, you can insert an automatically generated TOC based on your [Markdown][markdown] headings.
+See the [Quick Start](#quick-start) to get going or the [Usage section](#usage) for details on how to utilize customization and [configuration](#configuration).

 For the following sample Markdown document: